Steven-Gzc/Steven-Gzc.github.io/_pages/about.md

 :wave: Hi, I'm Steven
 ======
 Welcome to my website!
-I am doing my undergraduate at University of Toronto, Scarborough, specializing in Physics and Astrophysics.
-I have a broad interest in the following areas: Computer Science, Quantum Physics, Classical Mechanics, etc.
+I am currently pursuing my undergraduate studies at the University of Toronto, Scarborough, specializing in Physics and Astrophysics.
+I have a broad interest in a variety of areas: Computer Science (Algorithm), Quantum Physics, Classical Mechanics, and others.

-You can check out my [resume](cv "Resume/CV") or [Projects](portfolio "Under construction") (Under Construction).
+Check out my [resume](cv "Resume/CV") or [Projects](portfolio "Under construction") (Under Construction).